Minimalism in Design: Less is More, More or Less

 Conclusion: The Lasting Impact of Minimalism

-As we conclude our deep dive into minimalism in design, it becomes evident that this is more than a fad; in reality, the work quite shamelessly pertains to problem-solving in design and beyond.
+As we conclude our deep dive into minimalism in design, it becomes evident that this is more than a fad; in reality, it pertains quite shamelessly to problem-solving in design and beyond.

 Minimalism dares us to consider what is necessary, to find beauty in simplicity, and to create space and objects purposefully without excess.
 It is a reminder that less, more often than not, is more.